clamalo/studylm/README.md

   for the React app

 ### If the application doesn't connect to the server:
-- Make sure both Terminal/Command Prompt windows are still running
+- Make sure both Terminal windows are still running
-- Check that you've set up your API key correctly in the .env file
 - Try restarting both the server and the React app

 ### If files don't upload or process correctly:
-- Make sure your API key is valid
 - Try uploading fewer files at once
 - Make sure your files are in a supported format (PDF, DOCX, TXT, PPT, JPG, PNG)

+### If you can't find Terminal:
+- Click on the magnifying glass icon in the top-right corner of your screen
+- Type "Terminal" and press Enter
+- If it's not found, look in Applications → Utilities → Terminal

 ## Need Help?